Garage Door Spring Replacement

 - Wayne Dalton Torque Master springs are specialty so they are difficult to replace without redoing your garage door spring system.
 These are located inside a torque master tube so you cannot see them.
 However, you can tell if yours has broken if a cable is hanging loose on one or both sides of your garage door.

-If you are experiencing a garage door problem that may be caused by a broken spring, please do not continue trying to raise the door automatically or attempt to do so manually.
+If you are experiencing a garage door problem that may be caused by a broken garage door spring, please do not continue trying to raise the garage door automatically or attempt to do so manually.
 This can cause damage to your garage door opener or track and be dangerous to you or family members.
-Instead, call us at 714-528-5670 to schedule an appointment for a consultation.
+Instead, call us at 714-528-5670 to schedule an appointment for your garage door spring replacement.

 How much does garage door spring replacement cost?

-Spring replacement is based on the size and weight of your garage door.
+Garage door spring replacement is based on the size and weight of your garage door.
 Additionally, the difficulty of the job will factor into cost.
 However, at Sunwest Garage Door, we are a local, community-based company.
 Because of this, we price with integrity and fairness for every customer.
-If you would like an estimate on spring replacement, give us a call at 714-528-5670!
+If you would like an estimate on garage door spring replacement, give us a call at 714-528-5670!

 How do you lengthen the life of your garage door springs?

 Annual maintenance is the best way to ensure the longevity of your garage door springs.
-We recommend lubrication of your springs once or twice a year.
+We recommend lubrication of your garage door springs once or twice a year.
 This makes sure that your garage door cycles run smoothly, preventing unnecessary strain from damaging any part of your garage door system.
 Additionally, a door balance test can be performed annually.
-In order to do this, one of our technicians will disengage your garage door opener and lift your garage door manually.
-If your springs are still functioning properly, your garage door should balance itself at a knee, chest, and shoulder height.
+To do this, one of our technicians will disengage your garage door opener and lift your garage door manually.
+If your garage door springs are still functioning properly, your garage door should balance itself at a knee, chest, and shoulder height.
 Scheduling annual maintenance is easy with Sunwest Garage Door, just contact us today!